craiggwilson/craiggwilson.github.io/_drafts/building_a_driver/mongodb-drivers-member-discovery.md

 	- This might not be obvious, as one could be localhost:27017 and the other 127.0.0.1:27017.
 - What if the user places a non-replica set member (i.e. a standalone or a mongos) on the connection string along with a replica set member?

 None of these are difficult to solve in isolation.
 We just need a documented way to handle each case.
 Currently, as each driver has been developed semi-independently by different authors, both inside and outside MongoDB, some of these edge cases are handled a bit differently.
 In addition, some of these edge cases can be non-trivial to test and require manually setting up and messing with servers to watch how a driver reacts.
-All in all though, this works extremely well and most of the differences in how drivers handle different situations stems from whether a runtime supports multiple-threads or not.
+All in all though, this works extremely well and many of the differences in how drivers handle different situations stems from whether a runtime supports multiple-threads or not.
 For instance, .NET can be calling isMaster on all the members it knows about simultaneously and be much more responsive to user requests where a PHP or Node.js application, which only has a single thread, is in a holding pattern until it hears back from each server.

 As always, if you have any questions, feel free to post a comment or ask on [mongodb-user](https://groups.google.com/forum/?hl=en#!forum/mongodb-user).